B2B Consignment: What It Is & Top Strategies for Success

 1. Clear Contract Design

 Put everything in writing before the first unit ships.
-Your contract should spell out base price or commission, define which party carries insurance, and assign maintenance and return costs.
+Your contract should spell out the base price or commission, define which party carries insurance, and assign maintenance and return costs.

 File any UCC-1 financing statements to protect your security interest, specify inspection windows, and set a maximum consignment term—for example, 180 days—before automatic recall or markdown.
 Precise language keeps both sides aligned and prevents surprise charges.